2bitcoder/Jquery-Gantt/README.md

-Jquery-Gantt Editor
+Gantt.js Editor
 ============

-A Gantt Plugin using Jquery, Backbone and Kinetic
+A Gantt Project using Backbone, React and Konva

-### Jquery-Gantt Editor
-This jquery-gantt plugin utilises additional jquery libraries of [Backbone.js](http://backbonejs.org/) and [Kineticjs](http://kineticjs.com/)

 # Version 1.0 Beta

-The version 1.0 development is in Beta a stage, the Gantt Editor plugin allows for complex Project Gantt charts, dependency and resource assignments (not active yet).
+The version 1.0 development is in Beta a stage, the Gantt Editor plugin allows for complex Project Gantt charts, dependency and resource assignments.
 Data is being read from structured json files that should allow integration to any backend technologies such as .net, php, java etc.

-## Current State of Development
-Jquery-Gantt Editor currently reads in json files from api sources, and outputs the results in a gantt style chart to a browser screen.

-### Functions available:
+## Functions available:
 *  Add, edit, delete tasks
 *  dependencies created between items
 *  gantt bars moved to change dates